-They say that Rome wasn’t built in a day.
-And with just one look at the Colosseum in Rome, you will believe it too.
-Known as the largest amphitheater ever built, this beautiful edifice is located in the heart of Italy.
+The Colosseum is the largest amphitheater, and this beautiful edifice falls in the heart of Italy.
 The arena built in AD 70 can house up to 80,000 spectators and it used to be the venue of gladiatorial contests, public speaking battles, and even executions.
-The Colosseum was erected beautifully from concrete and sand, however due to earthquakes and stone-robbers, it has been partially ruined.
+Erected beautifully from concrete and sand, however, due to earthquakes and stone-robbers, The Colosseum fell to ruins.
 Nevertheless, The Colosseum remains a great historical interest for historians, archeologists, and tourist alike, forever an icon of Imperial Rome.

 - Christ the Redeemer: Rio de Janeiro, Brazil

 The all-seeing Christo Redentor (also known as The Christ the Redeemer) in Brazil stands tall at 39 m over Rio de Janeiro.
 This status of Jesus is the largest art-deco statue in the world and possesses a stunning view over Brazil’s second largest city.
 The statue, created by the French sculptor Paul Landowski, became a symbol of Christianity across the world and also put Brazil as one of the New Seven Wonders of the World.
 The statue is not just impressive because of its size, but it is also iconic because of the beautiful setting surrounding it.
 This landmark is truly heaven on Earth!